 Have a financial plan: By creating a financial plan that articulates your financial goals, dreams, uncertainties, and timelines, you are building a personal road map to financial success.
 As the old adage goes, if you fail to plan, plan to fail.
-A well-articulated financial plan can help you keep focus on your long-term goals and avoid mistakes driven by fluctuations in the market or your own emotions.
+A well-articulated financial plan can help you keep focused on your long-term goals and avoid mistakes driven by fluctuations in the market or your own emotions.

-Consider ETFs as part of a passive investment strategy: If you recognize the brilliance of winning more by losing less, a passive investment strategy utilizing low cost ETFs can be a great way to accomplish this objective.
+Consider ETFs as part of a passive investment strategy: If you recognize the brilliance of winning more by losing less, a passive investment strategy utilizing low-cost ETFs can be a great way to accomplish this objective.
 Active mutual funds seek to outperform the market – or win more.
 Passive ETFs, however, seek to earn the same return as their benchmark, less their low fees.
 They try to lose less.

 Because ETFs fees are often much less than active funds, they often outperform their active peers.
 The annual S&P Index Versus Active (SPIVA) report reminds amateur investors how difficult it is even for professional investors to outperform their benchmarks, in large part due to their high fees.
-89% of large cap active funds have underperformed the S&P 500 since 2010.1
+89% of large-cap active funds have underperformed the S&P 500 since 2010.1

 Avoid big bets by maintaining a diversified portfolio: Owning individual stocks can be entertaining for investors but there’s a good reason most professional money managers limit their exposure to any individual investment to less than 5% of their portfolio.